adobe/react-native-acpanalytics/README.md

-# React Native AEP Analytics Extension
+# React Native AEP Core Extension

-`@adobe/react-native-acpanalytics` is a wrapper around the iOS and Android [AEP Analytics SDK](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics) to allow for integration with React Native applications.
-Functionality to enable Adobe Analytics is provided entirely through JavaScript documented below.
+`@adobe/react-native-acpcore` is a wrapper around the iOS and Android [AEP Core SDK](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core) to allow for integration with React Native applications.
+Functionality to enable the Core extension is provided entirely through JavaScript documented below.

 ## Installation

 You need to install the SDK with [npm](https://www.npmjs.com/) and configure the native Android/iOS project in your react native project.
-Before installing the Analytics extension it is recommended to begin by installing the Core extension `@adobe/react-native-acpcore`.

 ### 1. Create React Native project